isaqb-org/glossary/manuscript/3-terms-M-Z.md

 Not to be confused with re*design*

+{#term-registry}
+### Registry

+"A well-known object that other objects can use to find common objects and services." (quoted from [PoEAA](http://martinfowler.com/eaaCatalog/registry.html)).
+Often implemented as a _Singleton_ (also a
+    well-known design pattern.)

 {#term-reliability-quality-attribute}
 ### Reliability Quality Attribute
 Degree to which a system, product or component performs specified functions under specified conditions for a specified period of time.
 Is composed of the following sub-characteristics: [maturity](#term-maturity-quality-attribute), [availability](#term-availability-quality-attribute), [fault tolerance](#term-fault-tolerance-quality-attribute), [recoverability](#term-recoverability-quality-attribute).
 Refer to [ISO 25010](http://iso25000.com/index.php/en/iso-25000-standards/iso-25010) website.
 Category: Quality, ISO 25010

+{#term-relationship}
+### Relationship

+Generic term denoting some kind of dependency between elements of an architecture.
+Different types of relationship are used within architectures, e.g. call, notification, ownership, containment, creation or inheritance.

 {#term-repository}
 ### Repository